-PROTAGONIST: Hm, well if we’re speaking literally, I guess the answer would be money.
+PROTAGONIST: Hm, well if we’re speaking literally, then I guess the answer would be money.
 I mean, that’s precisely what it’s used for - a proxy for value.

 ANTAGONIST: True, but money without the backing of authority is nothing but paper.
 It’s not something your simulation could help us with.
 I mean, you sending in truckloads of cash would be exactly the same as us printing our own.
 And in both cases there would be a risk of spiralling inflation.
 So money ain’t it.